Impact Story

 A leader emerges

-Shortly after graduating from the first Dream Academy class, she joined the TDA team as the first country director for South Africa.
-Three months later, she moved into the role of Global Director, a position she’s held for nearly two years.
+Shortly after graduating from the first Dream Academy class, they joined the TDA team as the first country director for South Africa.
+Three months later, they moved into the role of Global Director, a position they’ve held for nearly two years.
 Masi is responsible for managing 14 staff members, leading courses, developing curriculum, helping train up-and-coming leaders from among the students, and acting as spokesperson for the organization nationally and internationally.

 Masi is also the founder of Pachedu, a nonprofit that supports LGBTQI+ refugees and asylum seekers with food and shelter.
-She is a powerful advocate for human rights, both in her host country of South Africa and in Uganda following the passage of the Kill the Gays bill that led to violent attacks and drove much of our community there into hiding.
-She helps to build bridges across faith and cultural lines within her community that have led to reduction of violence and increased acceptance and social inclusion.
-Masi has spoken on behalf of her community before Parliament, UN bodies, refugee rights groups, and a variety of media outlets.
-Her story has been made into an award-winning documentary, called “Tribe.”
+They are a powerful advocate for human rights, both in their host country of South Africa and in Uganda following the passage of the Kill the Gays bill that led to violent attacks and drove much of our community there into hiding.
+They help to build bridges across faith and cultural lines within their community that have led to reduction of violence and increased acceptance and social inclusion.
+Masi has spoken on behalf of their community before Parliament, UN bodies, refugee rights groups, and a variety of media outlets.
+Their story has been made into an award-winning documentary, called “Tribe.”

 A joyful reunion

-Remember that baby she kissed goodbye in Zimbabwe?
+Remember that baby they kissed goodbye in Zimbabwe?
 Last year, Kate joined Masi in Cape Town, where they were reunited after 15 years apart.
 It took some adjustment, but they’re inseparable now.
-Kate understands why Masi left—and why Masi could never be the mother she is today if she had stayed.
+Kate understands why Masi left—and why Masi could never be the mother they are today if they had stayed.

-Masi continues to face challenges and discrimination as a queer asylum seeker in a country that offers her no pathway to asylum as a lesbian mother—a country that has threatened to deport all undocumented Zimbabweans, a move she says would be a death sentence for her.
+Masi continues to face challenges and discrimination as a queer asylum seeker in a country that offers them no pathway to asylum as a lesbian mother—a country that has threatened to deport all undocumented Zimbabweans, a move they say would be a death sentence for them.

-Masi is a powerful leader, serving her community every day and advocating for change.
-She is one of many core SafePlace staff members from the displaced LGBTQI+ community who are helping others like them discover their passion and build the confidence to become leaders in their own right.
+Masi is a powerful leader, serving their community every day and advocating for change.
+They are one of many core SafePlace staff members from the displaced LGBTQI+ community who are helping others like them discover their passion and build the confidence to become leaders in their own right.